Table of Content

 Following the crucial requirements-gathering phase, software engineers get to work crafting the project foundation.
 This involves several key steps led by the Product/Project Manager:

-- Time & Cost Estimates: Generating realistic estimates for development time and costs based on project scope and chosen technologies.
+Generating realistic estimates for software development costs and time based on project scope and chosen technologies.

 Following the planning phase, a collaborative effort between software engineers and designers translates requirements into a functional and user-friendly experience: